openshift-scale/perf-analyzer/README.md

-# pbench-analyzer
+# perf-analyzer

-CI-friendly golang tool for parsing the output of time series data created by [pbench](https://github.com/distributed-system-analysis/pbench) in CSV format.
+CI-friendly golang tool for parsing the output of time series data created by [pbench](https://github.com/distributed-system-analysis/pbench) in CSV format, as well as from [prometheus](https://github.com/prometheus/prometheus) directly.

 ```
-Usage of ./pbench-analyzer:
+Usage of ./perf-analyzer:
   -blkdev value
         List of block devices
   -i string